FabricMC/fabric-docs/develop/loom/fabric-api.md

   // Defaults to `true`
   addToResources = true

-  // Contains a boolean indicating whether data generation will be compiled and ran with the client.
+  // Contains a boolean indicating whether data generation will be compiled and run with the client.
   // Defaults to `false`
   client = true
  }